 (Well, actually, come to think of it—without newspapers, what would we line our rat and bird cages with?)

 But that’s not all, folks!
-Seems another group of authors have stepped up to the plate, with nearly 1,200 German-language authors adding their names to a similar letter, criticizing Amazon’s tactics against the Stockholm-based publisher Bonnier—though I’ll have to take The Guardian’s word on this one, I can’t read a word of it!
-(Again I apologize, the website where the letter was published has since gone defunct).
+Seems another group of authors have stepped up to the plate, with nearly 1,200 German-language authors adding their names to a similar letter, criticizing Amazon’s tactics against the Stockholm-based publisher Bonnier—though I’ll have to take the media’s word on this one, I can’t read a word of it!
+(And besides, the website where the letter was published has since gone defunct).

 It’s evident that the traditional publishing industry is rolling out some big guns to fire a few warning shots across Amazon’s bow—but, as one might suspect, if one is actually living and doing business in the 21st century, the old guard is vastly outnumbered: a group of over 8,500 readers and writers (and growing)—including popular self -published authors Joe Konrath and Hugh Howey—have countered with a letter and petition of their own, entitled Stop fighting low prices and fair wages, which praises Amazon for working in the best interests of both their authors and their readers—as opposed to the traditional publishing industry working in the best interests of…well, the publishing industry:

 New York Publishing once controlled the book industry.
 They decided which stories you were allowed to read.
 They decided which authors were allowed to publish.
 They charged high prices while withholding less expensive formats.
 They paid authors as little as possible, usually between 2% and 12.5% of the list price of a book.